ajcastineira/vbox-service-template/README.md

 ## Installation

 Make a copy of the script as `/etc/init.d/vbox-NAME` and follow the instructions in the comments in the script.
+Make sure you set the `x` bit on the file to make it executable.

 To mark the service for automatic start at boot time: